kmlawson/china-revolutions-mo3337/seminars.md

 **Reading:**

-* Ono, Chinese Women in a Century of Revolution, 1850-1950, 54-92 (Ch 4 Women in the 1911 Revolution)
+* Primary Sources:
-* Birth of Chinese Feminism, p8-26, 53-71 "On the Question of Women's Liberation"
+    * *Birth of Chinese Feminism*, p8-26, 53-71 "On the Question of Women's Liberation"
+    * *Women in Republican China: A Sourcebook*:
+        * 3 "Is This Also a Human Being?"
+Ye Shengtao 18-21
+        * 31 "The Great Inappropriateness of Women's Emancipation" Zhang Shenfu 168-171
+        * 34 "Women's Careers" Yang Zhihua 174-176
+        * 35 "What Happens after Nora Leaves Home" Lu Xun 176-181
+* Barlow, Tani E. *The Question of Women in Chinese Feminism*, Ch: 5 "Woman under Maoist Nationalism in the Thought of Ding Ling" p190-252
-* Glosser, Chinese Visions of Family and State, p27-80 Ch 1 Saving Self and Nation
+* Glosser, *Chinese Visions of Family and State*, p27-80 Ch 1 "Saving Self and Nation"
-* Ko, Cinderella's Sisters, 1-8 Introduction, 38-68 Ch 2 The Body Inside Out
+* Ko, *Cinderella's Sisters*, 1-8 Introduction, 38-68 Ch 2 "The Body Inside Out"
-* Hershatter, Gender of Memory, Ch 1-2, p96-128, Ch 5, p186-191
+* Hershatter, *Gender of Memory*, Ch 1-2, p96-128, Ch 5, p186-191
 * Note: If you are interested more in the post-'49 period, you can skip Ono and Glosser, if you are more interested in pre-'49 period, you can just read Ch 1-2 of Hershatter

 **Further Reading:**